muter-mutation-testing/muter/README.md

 For example, if your test suite caught 50 mutants of the 75 introduced by Muter, your score would be 66.
 A well-engineered test suite should strive to be as close to 100 as possible.

-Muter provides mutation score for your entire test suite and every file that it's able to apply a mutation operator to.
+Muter not only provides a mutation score for your entire test suite, but it also generates individual scores for the files it has mutated.

 If you're curious about how a mutation score is different than test code coverage, then check out [this document](https://github.com/SeanROlszewski/muter/blob/master/Docs/mutation_score_vs_test_code_coverage.md).

 ## Example Test Report
 There's an example of [the test report that Muter generates](https://github.com/SeanROlszewski/muter/blob/master/Docs/test_report_example.md) hosted in this repository.

+Check out this example if you are unfamiliar with the report.

 ## Installation
 Muter is available through [Homebrew](https://brew.sh/).
 Run the following command to install Muter: